MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 You need the following to use Microsoft Entra Cloud Sync:

 - Domain Administrator or Enterprise Administrator credentials to create the Microsoft Entra Connect cloud sync gMSA (group managed service account) to run the agent service.
-- A hybrid identity administrator account for your Microsoft Entra tenant that is not a guest user.
+- A hybrid identity administrator account for your Microsoft Entra tenant that isn't a guest user.
 - An on-premises server for the provisioning agent with Windows 2016 or later.
 This server should be a tier 0 server based on the [Active Directory administrative tier model](/security/privileged-access-workstations/privileged-access-access-model).
 Installing the agent on a domain controller is supported.
 - High availability refers to the Microsoft Entra Cloud Sync's ability to operate continuously without failure for a long time.
 By having multiple active agents installed and running, Microsoft Entra Cloud Sync can continue to function even if one agent should fail.
 Microsoft recommends having 3 active agents installed for high availability.
 - On-premises firewall configurations.

 ## Group Managed Service Accounts

-A group Managed Service Account is a managed domain account that provides automatic password management, simplified service principal name (SPN) management, the ability to delegate the management to other administrators, and also extends this functionality over multiple servers.
+A Group Managed Service Account (gMSA) is a managed domain account that offers the following benefits:

+- Automatic password management
+- Simplified Service Principal Name (SPN) management
+- Delegation of management
+- Functionality across multiple servers

 Microsoft Entra Cloud Sync supports and uses a gMSA for running the agent.
-You will be prompted for administrative credentials during setup, in order to create this account.
-The account will appear as `domain\provAgentgMSA$`.
+You're prompted for administrative credentials during setup, in order to create this account.
+The account appears as `domain\provAgentgMSA$`.
 For more information on a gMSA, see [group Managed Service Accounts](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

 ### Prerequisites for gMSA